Welcome to Day 20 of the Zero Waste Challenge.

 Alright, let’s get creative here.
 I am challenging you to make something out of the resources you already have at home.
 In my case, that was a pallet and some chicken wire.
 It doesn’t sound that exciting.
 But let’s see it.

 So I did.
 I would call it the minimalist Christmas tree.

 Pallets are pretty much a free resource, and a bit of chicken wire can do the trick to hang your old Xmas decoration.

 What about a bathroom shelf made from an old ladder?

 Now old items are trending again, but often I learn that they are made to look old but actually aren’t that old after all.

-Luckily I found this old ladder in the shed, and rather than taking the paint off and trying to fix it, I come up with a different solution.
+Luckily, I found this old ladder in the shed rather than taking the paint off and fixing it.
+I come up with a different solution.
 You can watch the full build on youtube here.

-Share your ideas on the zero waste man group and spread the love.
+Share your ideas and spread the love.
 I am looking forward to seeing your quirky DIYs and other creative ideas.